 Video: Americans taste exotic Asian food

 Before watching the video, the student gets familiarized with vocabulary which will be used in the video.
-After watching the video, they try to name delicacies mentioned in the video and remember their origin.
+After watching the video, they try to name the delicacies mentioned in the video and remember their origin.
 Then, they discuss which of the foods in the video they would/wouldn’t try and why/why not.
 In a vocabulary check-up, the student spells out the new words and then uses some of them to complete sentences.

 Vocabulary: words to express reaction to food